.

 A. Someone cracks your mail server, you're a spam source.

-A. There's a virus/trojan that turns infected Windows machines into spam factories and you could be spamming right now without even knowing it...
+B. There's a virus/trojan that turns infected Windows machines into spam factories and you could be spamming right now without even knowing it... your computer maybe infected with the following virus/trojan.

 Virus